 Rowing machines and exercise bikes provide non-weight bearing and non-impact cardiovascular workouts.
 The rowing machine engages muscles in both the upper and lower body while the bike primarily works the large lower body muscles.
-The recumbent exercise bike is a trainer's "first choice for elderly and deconditioned clients," says Pamela Contos, fitness director of Synergy Medical Fitness Center in Napa, Calif.
+The recumbent exercise bike is a trainer's "first choice for older adults and deconditioned clients," says Pamela Contos, fitness director of Synergy Medical Fitness Center in Napa, Calif.

 Types of Exercise Bikes

 Outdoor bicycling carries a degree of risk from vehicle traffic; indoor cycling provides the same fitness benefits without the risk.
 Upright bikes have a very small footprint, making them popular for home use.
 On recumbent and semi-recumbent bikes you lean into the backrest, and pedal with your feet in front of you rather than under, reducing the joint stress for people with obesity and overweight.
 "Jonny G." Goldberg created the indoor cycling bike in 1989.
 These bikes resemble street bikes.
 Instructor-led group cycling classes are often the most popular in the club, says Contos.

 Benefits of Cycling